Geometrical mixed finite element methods for fourth order obstacle problems in linearised elasticity: Numerical approximation of an obstacle problem for linearly elastic shallow shells. The case of a flat surface

 \begin{theorem} For each $\varepsilon>0$ and for each $\kappa>0$, Problem~\ref{problem11} admits a unique solution $(\bm{\zeta}^\varepsilon_\kappa,\vec{\xi}^\varepsilon_\kappa)$.
 Besides, we have that the following convergences hold

-where $\bm{\zeta}^\varepsilon \in \bm{V}(\omega)$ is the unique solution of Problem~\ref{problem5}. \end{theorem} \begin{proof} Clearly, Problem~\ref{problem11} admits a unique solution thanks to the classical Korn's inequality (cf., e.g., Theorem~6.15-4 in~\cite{PGCLNFAA}), the classical Poincar\'e-Friedrichs inequality (cf., e.g., Theorem~6.5-2 in~\cite{PGCLNFAA}), and the strong monotonicity of the non-linear term (cf., e.g., \cite{PT2023}), which put us in a position to apply the Minty-Browder Theorem (cf., e.g., Theorem~9.14-1 in~\cite{PGCLNFAA}).
+where $\bm{\zeta}^\varepsilon \in \bm{V}(\omega)$ is the unique solution of Problem~\ref{problem5}. \end{theorem} \begin{proof} Clearly, Problem~\ref{problem11} admits a unique solution thanks to the classical Korn's inequality (cf., e.g., Theorem~6.15-4 in~\cite{PGCLNFAA}), the classical Poincar\'e-Friedrichs inequality (cf., e.g., Theorem~6.5-2 in~\cite{PGCLNFAA}), and the strong monotonicity of the non-linear term (cf., e.g., \cite{EvansGariepy2015}), which put us in a position to apply the Minty-Browder Theorem (cf., e.g., Theorem~9.14-1 in~\cite{PGCLNFAA}).
 Note in passing that the proof for the existence and uniqueness of solutions for Problem~\ref{problem11} does not hinge on the inequality of Korn's type in \emph{mixed coordinates} (Theorem~\ref{KornMixed}).
+The proof for the convergence result follows the same strategy as in Theorem~\ref{exunp8}. \end{proof}